CRMSB/PAPER_subspace_MESE/README.md

 ## How to give credit

-If you use this package please acknowledge us by cite us : https://doi.org/10.1002/mrm.30146
+If you use this package please acknowledge us by citing : https://doi.org/10.1002/mrm.30146

 Additionally, if you use the sequence available in the MR sequence folder, please contact us to sign the sequence transfer agreement : aurelien.trotier@rmsb.u-bordeaux.fr